 MailChimp and Affiliate Links

-MailChimp only stops emails that contain URLs that are on blacklists.
-Sending an email with a blacklisted domain can make spam filters block your message.
-If we allowed these campaigns to leave our network, those campaigns would taint our network's reputation among ISPs and spam filters, subsequently jeopardizing deliverability for all our other users.
+MailChimp doesn't stop campaigns that contain any affiliate links, just campaigns that contain URLs that are on blacklists.
+If you send an email that links to a blacklisted URL, spam filters may block your message completely.
+This can hurt our network's reputation with internet service providers and spam filters, subsequently jeopardizing deliverability for all our users.

 Take a look at our Acceptable Use Policy for more information about prohibited content.